Denamarin Chewable TabletsThis page contains information on Denamarin Chewable Tablets for veterinary use.

 Please follow the administration chart below as a guide.

 For optimal absorption, the tablets should be given on an empty stomach, at least one hour before feeding, as the presence of food decreases the absorption of S-Adenosylmethionine.
-Denamarin can be used in conjunction with Marin® for Dogs to provide additional silybin levels and the benefits of vitamin E and zinc supplementation.
-If Marin is used in conjunction with Denamarin the two products should be administered 12 hours apart for best response.
+Denamarin can be used in conjunction with Marin® Plus for Dogs to provide additional silybin levels and the benefits of vitamin E, zinc, curcumin, and MCT oil supplementation.
+If Marin Plus is used in conjunction with Denamarin the two products should be administered 12 hours apart for best response.

 Recommended Daily Administration